This authentic Filipino kinilaw recipe is easy to make and is so much better than ceviche or poke.

 How is Filipino Kinilaw Different than Latin American Ceviche

-If you look at this recipe for Mexican ceviche, Ecuadorian ceviche, Peruvian ceviche you’ll see one common thread – lime juice.
 The acid in citrus “cooks” the seafood.
 Except with Ecuadorian ceviche where you cook the seafood first and then in acid.
+And finally add red onion and bird’s eye chili pepper

 You can make Filipino kinilaw with any fish but it’s often made with what is available locally so it’s common to have Spanish mackerel, swordfish (warning: not always sustainable), yellowfin tuna, wahoo or anchovies.